 Creates a gateway for hackers by leaving a network- or internet-connected device unsecured.

-So How Do You Create a Culture of Security and Privacy?
+So How Do You Create a Cyber Security Mindset?

 The costs of these mistakes can add up fast and may lead to drops in average stock prices, loss of current customers and potential loss of future ones.
 Additionally, companies may have to pay for post-breach activities like help desks, remediation and regulatory interventions.
 That’s why more IS and IT leaders are delegating cyber security responsibility across the organization and engaging individuals in being more effective watchdogs.